Skip to content

 GC Backcountry FAQ

-GC Backcountry is obtained through a lottery system.
+GC Backcountry permits are obtained through a lottery system.
 Use PermitSnag to track availability and get notified when cancellations occur.

-When is the best time to get a GC Backcountry?
+When is the best time to visit GC Backcountry?

 Check with the managing agency for current season dates.
 Weekdays generally have better availability than weekends.